 This option is designed for those students with a completed bachelor's degree or near completion of a degree that will be finished prior to admission.

-- Individuals must submit an application to the Philadelphia University Physician Assistant Studies Program through the Centralized Application Service for Physician Assistants by October 1 of the year prior to desired matriculation.
+- Individuals must submit an application to the Philadelphia University Physician Assistant Studies Program through the Centralized Application Service for Physician Assistants (CASPA) by November 1 of the year prior to desired matriculation.

 - Applicants must have or be near the completion of a bachelor’s degree that will be completed in entirety prior to matriculating.

-- Applicants must have 200 hours of documented patient contact experience in a paid or volunteer capacity prior to applying to the program.
+- Applicants must have 200 hours of documented patient contact experience in a paid or volunteer capacity (not shadowing) prior to applying to the program.

 - Applicants must submit three (3) letters of reference preferably from health care providers, supervisors and professors who truly know you.